ory/hydra/docs/docs/faq.md

 ## How should I run migrations?

-Since ORY Hydra 0.8.0, migrations are no longer run automatically on boot.
+Since Ory Hydra 0.8.0, migrations are no longer run automatically on boot.
 This is required in production environments, because:

 1. Although SQL migrations are tested, migrating schemas can cause data loss and